ihash22/spring-petclinic/readme_devops.md

 <AskForAuthenticationToken>
 ```

-* Added sonarqube-auth-token credentials to Jenkins
+* Add sonarqube-auth-token credentials to Jenkins

 screenshots/Screenshot 2025-07-31 at 10.19.40 AM.png

-* Installed the SonarQube Scanner Plugin
+* Install the SonarQube Scanner Plugin

 screenshots/Screenshot 2025-07-31 at 10.20.03 AM.png

-* Added SonarQube configurations on Jenkins
+* Add SonarQube configurations on Jenkins

 screenshots/Screenshot 2025-07-31 at 10.20.23 AM.png

-* Added SonarQube Scanner tool to the Jenkins Global Tools
+* Add SonarQube Scanner tool to the Jenkins Global Tools

 screenshots/Screenshot 2025-07-31 at 10.20.38 AM.png